 To find more free gigs, you can join the Facebook group dedicated to free music shows and check out the page Free Shows in Tel Aviv.
 These are partly in Hebrew and partly in English, so you may have to use online translation tools and prepare to be amused by the results.

-All in all, if you’re willing to walk, pass on fine dining and fancy hotels, drink less alcohol and do a bit of research online before going out at night, you can visit Tel Aviv on a budget and enjoy a lot of what it has to offer.
+All in all, if you’re willing to walk, pass on fine dining and fancy hotels and take free tours, you can visit Tel Aviv on a budget and enjoy a lot of what it has to offer.

-If you have more tips on how to make Tel Aviv affordable, share them in the comments below.
+If you have more Tel Aviv tips on how to make a trip more affordable, share them in the comments below.